 Smoking/Vaping/Tobacco Policy.
-Use or possession of any tobacco/vaping product on school grounds, bus, or at any school activity may result in out-of-school suspension.
+Use or possession of any tobacco/vaping product on school grounds, bus, or at any school activity may result in consequences including in-school suspension, long-term in-school suspension, or out-of-school suspension.

 Prohibited Items.
 Items that are used by a student in a disruptive or dangerous manner may be considered a "prohibited item."
 Listening to a headset during the school day, playing with cards during class time, or the wearing of spiked accessories are three examples of items being used in a disruptive or dangerous manner.
 These items will be removed from the student's possession and kept in the office.
 A parent must make arrangements for the item(s) to be returned.